Bonface-Osoro/stn/README.md

   <img src="/docs/windtexter.png" />
 </p>

-This `windtexter` repository provides a code to simulate an attack scenario for users communicating over cellular networks (2G, 3G, 4G and 5G).
+This repository provides a code to simulate an attack scenario for users communicating over cellular networks (2G, 3G, 4G and 5G).
 The model simulates a jammer moving over space and time and broadcasting a replica signal to prevent the user from communicating with the cellular transmiter.
 This is simulated across all the four cellular generation technologies.

 Citation
 ---------